Create content for Twitter

 - Twitter's character limit is 280 for English, Spanish, and Portuguese.

 On Twitter's uploading media specifications page, the upload limit is 5MB.
 However, when you create a tweet with an image, you must do it in two steps:

 - Once Twitter approves, the image will be uploaded and attached to a tweet.

 In this first instance, where you upload an image to Twitter, the limit is 5MB.
 On the second step, however, Tweet creation requires the image to be less than 3MB.

-If you received a notification informing you that the image size is too large, you will have to lower the images size to less than 3MB to be able to upload it.
+If you received a notification informing you that the image size is too large, you would have to lower the image size to less than 3MB to upload it.

 In Gain’s post editor, you will be able to choose from several different post types.
 There are a few things you should know about photo posts, posts with a link, and Twitter Cards.